preempt/credssp/README.md

 ```
 * It assumes a pretty clean inital state.
 Best to uninstall first relevant compontants such as cryptography,pyopenssl maybe (pip uninstall cryptography).
 * A different version of openssl needed to be installed for this to run successfully.
 The install script does that.
-* Please follow this instructions in the described order.
+* Please follow the instructions in the described order.

 # Running the exploit